CapnHawke/Game-Controller-Parts/Button mods/PFCT MX - OBS MX remix/README.md

 !!!WARNING!!!

-As of April 16, 2025, these v1.1 boards are on order from JLCPCB and they have not been tested.
-No problems are anticipated, but order at your own risk!
+As of December 24, 2025, v1.1 boards are on order from JLCPCB and they have been tested and compatibility is confirmed ONLY with OSB MX version 1.0.
+The newer versions of OSB MX are not compatible without some minor revision to the body of the button to allow clearance for the pin headers.
+As always, order at your own risk and happy building!

 ---